meganhmoore/TransitClustering/README.md

 This project uses poetry for python dependency management.
 1. Make sure you have poetry installed in your virtual environment (`pip install poetry`)
 2. Run `poetry install` and all dependencies will be installed in your environment
+3. Exploratory work can be founnd in the notebooks, but each step of the analysis has been made into a script that can be found under  `transit_clustering/src`
 3. To run the different analysis scripts, from the root directory run `python transit_clustering/src/<script>.py`

+# Project Next Steps
+New data:
+* [Chicago ghost bus](https://ghostbuses.com/) data from Chi Hack Night would be extremely useful to measure the service that is actually ocurring rather than purely planned, as I hypothesize that some areas have more cancellations and failure of service than others
+* Incorporate the L (CTA trains) to further explore the transit landscape and fill gaps.
+* Commute data: this will be useful to understand current transit methods and where people are commuting to.
+I would be curious to understand commute patterns that do not match transit patterns (i.e. not commuting to or through economic centers), and I would like to get a sense of whether certain communities are utilizing transit but are suffering from slow/poor service or if communities have deserted transit altogether and use cars instead.
+* Reproduce analysis for other metropolitan areas (SF-BART, NYC-MTA, etc.)

+This project is not yet productionized, to do this I would:
+* Establish consistent data paths (internal to repo)
+* Create scripts for downloading publically available data
+* Add [click](https://click.palletsprojects.com/en/8.1.x/) so that stages can be run from the command line
+* Add orchestration script to run the full data ingestion, analysis and produce reporting figures.